zed-industries/docs/general/telemetry.md

 ### Metrics

 Zed also collects metric information based on user actions.
 Metric events are reported over HTTPS, and requests are rate-limited to avoid using significant network bandwidth.
 Telemetry data is proxied through our servers simply to enable us to easily switch analytics services; we never store this data.
-Currently, we are using [Clickhouse](https://clickhouse.com) to injest the events.
+Currently, we are using [Clickhouse](https://clickhouse.com) to ingest the events.
 All data remains anonymous, and can't be related to specific Zed users.

 The following data is sent: